-The opera project Wem gehört Lauratibor? by the Kollektiv Lauratibor regards itself as a form of activism: It emerged from a collaboration between long-standing organised residents, businesses and initiatives in the Reichenberger neighbourhood in Berlin.
+The opera project Lauratibor regards itself as a form of activism: It emerged from a collaboration between long-standing organised residents, businesses and initiatives in the Reichenberger neighbourhood in Berlin.
 It tells the stories of displacement and resistance, processing them into a vocal protest against gentrification and the sell-out of the city of Berlin.
 Emerging from the long-running protest movements of the Lause Bleibt and Ratibor14 initiatives, an ensemble of three choirs, 20 soloists, a protest orchestra and many other participants came together to musically translate their struggle for their city as a real-life fairy tale in the form of a loud demonstration.
-The street opera was performed in June 2021 in Berlin on Reichenberger Straße and Mariannenplatz, and in August in Odense and at the Copenhagen Opera Festival in Denmark.
+The street opera was performed in in Berlin on Reichenberger Straße (2021/2022), Mariannenplatz (2021), Habersaathstraße (2022), and in August 2021 in Odense and at the Copenhagen Opera Festival in Denmark.

 More infos to the project Holo Miteinander ( a project for a solidarity community in Hohenlockstedt) can be found here.

-more infos and audio excerpt can be found here.
+more information and audio excerpts can be found here.

 SOFT SHELLS / 2015-2018

-In 2015-2016, the mobile sewing workshop Klamottenfactory (in cooperation with Susanne Göldner) was set up for young refugee girls in an emergency shelter in Straßburgerstraße and afterwards in a community centre on Teutoburger Platz in Berlin.
-It was aimed at refugee girls between the ages of 10 and 13 who lived with their families in the emergency accommodation.
+In 2015-2016, the mobile sewing workshop Klamottenfactory (in cooperation with Susanne Göldner) was set up for young women in an emergency shelter in Straßburgerstraße and afterwards in a community centre on Teutoburger Platz in Berlin.
 Additional workshops took place during the holidays with the aim of expanding the sewing workshop into a cross-cultural meeting place for girls from the neighbourhood.
-In 2016-2017, I set up the sewing workshop with socially disadvantaged schoolgirls in the Alfred Nobel School in Berlin Neukölln and in 2018 in a youth accommodation housing unaccompanied refugee girls in Berlin-Charlottenburg.
+In 2016-2017, Marei Löllmann set up the sewing workshop with socially disadvantaged schoolgirls in the Alfred Nobel School in Berlin Neukölln and in 2018 in a youth accommodation housing unaccompanied refugee girls in Berlin-Charlottenburg.
 Afterwards, the sewing workshop was permanently installed in the home so that the residents could use it beyond the duration of the project.